automorphism88/snapraid-btrfs/README.md

 ### Q: Can I change the snapper userdata key that is used to track snapshots?
 A: Yes.
 If the `SNAPRAID_USERDATA_KEY` environment variable is set, `snapraid-btrfs` will use that as its userdata key.
-Otherwise, it will default to using the name of the script.
+Otherwise, it will default to `snapraid-btrfs`.
 Beware that if you change this, snapshots created before the change will no longer be identified as having been created by `snapraid-btrfs`.

 ### Q: Can I restore a previous snapshot?
 A: Just like with "vanilla" snapraid, a fix can only restore the array to the